kkoscielniak/digital-garden/knowledge/web3/ethereum/tokens.md

 title: tokens
 ---

-A *token* on [Ethereum](/ethereum) is basically just a [smart contract](/knowledge/web3/smart-contracts.md) that implements a standard set of functions that all other token contracts share, such as:
+A *token* on [[knowledge/web3/ethereum/ethereum|ethereum]]is basically just a [smart contract](/knowledge/web3/smart-contracts.md) that implements a standard set of functions that all other token contracts share, such as:

 - `transferFrom`
 - `balanceOf`